jtaylorme/htmlParser/README.md

 # htmlparser

-a simple c++ html parser with limited xPath support
+a simple c++ html parser with limited xPath support.
+All my work has been on Windows and no good way to test other platforms so may need a bit of tweaking if you port.

 ## Changes from rangerlee version